San Francisco Housing Market: Trends & Prices (2025)

 South of Market Housing Market

-This somewhat competitive area has a lower median sale price than the other popular San Francisco neighborhoods highlighted here.
+This housing market is deemed somewhat competitive.
+For buyers, that can be good news.
+What’s more, the area has a lower median sale price than the other popular San Francisco neighborhoods highlighted here.
 It is also significantly below the median sale price for San Francisco overall.

-South of Market home values were down 9.95% in May 2023 compared to last year, and homes typically sell for 2% below list price.
+South of Market home values were down 12.2% in early 2025 compared to last year, and homes typically sell for 3% below list price.

 Median Sale Price